mtnygard/rstudio-vagrant/README.md

 You will need to be running RVM in order to use this.

 1. bundle install
+1. vagrant box add lucid64 http://files.vagrantup.com/lucid64.box
 1. vagrant up
 1. vagrant ssh
 1. sudo passwd rstudio
 (set whatever password you like)

+I've seen some issues if you have vagrant installed under multiple RVM rubies or gemsets.
+If you get an error in rubygems.rb like 'Could not find RubyGem vagrant', then use 'bundle exec vagrant up' and 'bundle exec vagrant ssh' instead.

 Use
 ----------